 \subsection{Deep Learning Stock Time Series Forecasting}

-Recently, deep learning has made impressive progress in natural language processing~\citep{liang2024cmat, li2025multi, zhou2024human}, computer vision~\citep{FineCIR,lu2023tf,lu2024robust,zhou2025reagent}, and other aspects~\citep{encoder,AutoCTS++,wang2025unitmge}.
-Studies have shown that learned features may perform better than human-designed features~\citep{liu2025rethinking,qiu2025comprehensive,dai2024periodicity}.
-Therefore, many deep learning-based STSF methods have been proposed and have received substantial extensive attention.
-Some studies use recurrent neural networks (RNNs)~\citep{nelson2017stock,qin2017dual,akita2016deep,rahman2019predicting} to capture the historical development in individual stock prices and predict their short-term trends.
-For example, Long Short-Term Memory (LSTM) networks combined with historical stock data and text information are used to predict stock prices~\citep{akita2016deep}.
-In addition, due to the significant progress of Multi-Layer Perceptrons (MLPs) architecture in the general time series field, the DLinear~\citep{zeng2023transformers}, CycleNet~\citep{lin2025cyclenet}, and SparseTSF~\citep{SparseTSF} show the benefits of this simple architecture for time series forecasting.
-Increasingly may proposals target stock forecasting performance by improving the MLPs architecture.
-For example, a series of studies~\citep{StockMixer,lazcano2024back,tashakkori2024forecasting} enhance the learning ability of simple MLPs structures by utilizing the MLP-Mixer backbone, thereby improving forecasting accuracy.
+With the rise of deep learning, notable progress has occurred in stock forecasting.
+This is mainly because deep neural networks can model complex nonlinear patterns.
+Some studies use recurrent neural networks (RNNs)~\cite{nelson2017stock,qin2017dual,akita2016deep,rahman2019predicting} to capture the historical development in individual stock prices and predict their short-term trends.
+For example, Long Short-Term Memory (LSTM) networks combined with historical stock data and text information are used to predict stock prices~\cite{akita2016deep}.
+In addition, due to the significant progress of Multi-Layer Perceptrons (MLPs) architecture in the general time series field, the DLinear~\cite{zeng2023transformers}, CycleNet~\cite{lin2025cyclenet}, and SparseTSF~\cite{SparseTSF} show the benefits of this simple architecture for time series forecasting.
+Increasingly many proposals target stock forecasting performance by improving the MLPs architecture.
+For example, a series of studies~\cite{StockMixer,lazcano2024back,tashakkori2024forecasting} enhance the learning ability of simple MLPs structures by utilizing the MLP-Mixer backbone, thereby improving forecasting accuracy.
 Next, the Transformer model has become increasingly popular due to the ability of its self-attention mechanism to capture long-term dependencies.
-For example, Master~\citep{li2024master} proposes a novel stock transformer for stock price forecasting to effectively capture stock correlation.
+For example, Master~\cite{li2024master} proposes a novel stock transformer for stock price forecasting to effectively capture stock correlation.